oreineke/MoneyMoney-Cryptocurrencies/README.md

 If you later want to change you crypto assets, just edit the account login data from one of the cryptocurrency accounts:

 ![Update Assets](images/Update%20Assets.png)

+# Version History

+Version 1.1
+- Using a more reliable public Kraken ticker API to get current crypto currency prices (= price of last trade)

+Version 1.0
+- Initial public release

 ## Legal Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR